CHILD PROTECTION and SAFEGUARDING POLICY (CLICK HERE)

-The School’s Designated Senior Person (DSP) is Mrs Jo Duckworth (Headteacher), who is responsible under the procedures established by the LA for coordinating action within School and for liaison with other agencies.
-The backup DSP is Mr Steven Kenyon (SENCo).
+The School’s Designated Senior Person (DSP) is Mrs Juliet Price (Headteacher), who is responsible under the procedures established by the LA for coordinating action within School and for liaison with other agencies.
+The backup DSP is Mr Steven Kenyon (SENDCo).

 It is the responsibility of the School’s Senior Leadership team to take action where the welfare or safety of children is concerned.
 If staff are uncertain about whether their concerns are ‘child protection’ then a discussion with the DSP will help to determine the most appropriate course of action.

-The designated School Governor is Mr Howard Davidson who reports to the Governing Body annually.
+The designated School Governor is Mr Nathan Woodcock who reports to the Governing Body annually.